DLiNa/dlina.github.io/_posts/2015-06-24-200-Years-of-Literary-Network-Data.md

 | 1910   | 33 | 22,85   | 18     | 17,46              |
 | 1920   | 16 | 29,25   | 24,5   | 15,7               |

-Let's put the data into a diagram:
+Let's put the data into some diagrams:

 ### Fig. 01: Number of characters (Median)

-{% include blog-barchart.html id="1" tsv="lit-history-fig01.tsv" %}

 {% include blog-barchart.html id="1" tsv="lit-history-figs/lit-history-fig01.tsv" %}